nishith-p-shetty/todo-task/README.md

 # todo-task-python
-    This program is used a a to do list , or task storage.
+    This program is used as a to do list , or task storage.

 # Usage: